How long do Christmas trees last? Experts reveal all, plus how to keep it looking fresh

 (Image credit: Getty Images)

-There are a few varieties of Christmas trees that will last longer than others, Christmas tree expert Will Kidger broke down the different types to us:
+Before you can start picking Christmas tree themes, there are a few varieties of Christmas trees that will last longer than others, Christmas tree expert Will Kidger breaks down the different types to us:

 • Nordmann Fir: The iconic Nordmann Fir is the best tree to opt for if you're looking for a long-lasting variety.
 "If you get a fresh cut 'low drop' variety, like the Nordman Fir it should last from the end of November through Christmas and into the New Year - about five weeks or so.
 They will inevitably dry out a bit though, so if you want to avoid any droop and have a fresh-looking tree on Christmas day, it's best if you can wait until December," Kidger explains.
 A Fraser Fir is another example of a 'low drop' variety of Christmas trees.
 Incidentally, Kate Middleton prefers a Nordamann Fir for all the reasons above.